 Q. Where can I find information on other natural mineral waters?

-The list of natural mineral waters, both within the EU and in Third Countries, recognised as such by the Member States, is published on the EU website
+See the EU website for a list of natural mineral waters both within the EU and Third Countries and recognised as such by Member States.

 Q. Are there any standards for bottled water?